storj/docs/app/dcs/api/sdk/page.md

   - /dcs/api-reference/storj-client-libraries
 ---

 The `libuplink` developer library is written for the Go language.
-This will allow you to integrate with the object store programmatically.&#x20;
+This will allow you to integrate with the object store programmatically.

 `libuplink` contains a number of interesting components, including pre-written code and subroutines, classes, values or type specifications, message templates, configuration walkthroughs, and great documentation.

-Storj DCS currently has community contributed bindings for Python, Swift, .Net, PHP, and Node.js. &#x20;
+Storj DCS currently has community contributed bindings for Python, Swift, .Net, PHP, and Node.js.

 Below are Storj's provided bindings: